The Gut Villain that Plays Dirty

 As blood is forced through:

-- Red blood cells are ripped and shredded by the damaged vessel walls
+- Red blood cells are ripped and shredded

-- Platelets swarm the injuries, trying to seal them
+- Platelets swarm the injuries

 - Tiny clots form where blood should be flowing freely